-it was about time things got sprawling again, after the last two albums clocked in at just over an hour apiece. an hour is a pretty short album for me in these post-CHICKEN ANGEL WOMAN times. so here you get two CDs and more than two hours of music. that’s more like it.
+it was about time things got really sprawling again, after the last two albums before this one clocked in at just over an hour apiece. an hour is a pretty short album for me in these post-CHICKEN ANGEL WOMAN times. here you get two CDs and more than two hours of music. that’s more like it.

-this album had a bit of an odd genesis. as the halfway point of 2010 was approaching, i hadn’t been slacking off exactly, but i was trying to figure out what i was supposed to do next. there were a number of projected albums waiting for me to give them some attention. most were still at the brainstorming stage, and i wasn’t sure which storm to bring outside the realm of the mind.
+this album had a bit of an odd genesis. as the halfway point of 2010 was approaching, i hadn’t been slacking off, but i was trying to figure out what i was supposed to do next. there were a number of projected albums kicking around, most of them still at the brainstorming stage, and i wasn’t sure which storm to bring outside the realm of the mind.

 so i did what any sane person would do, and decided it was time to buckle down and put some serious effort into finishing the years-in-the-making elephant that was THE ANGLE OF BEST DISTANCE before it got too unwieldy.

-i figured that would be enough to keep me busy all on its own, given the amount of material involved and the pile of songs waiting to see some action. it was all going well for a week or two. then i found myself recording some brand new songs that had nothing to do with ANGLE. these things wouldn’t fit on that album, and i didn’t want them to get lost in the shuffle. so i thought i would work on both albums at once.
+i figured that would be enough to keep me busy all on its own, given the amount of material involved and the pile of songs waiting to see some action. it was all going well for a week or two, until i found myself recording some brand new songs that had nothing to do with ANGLE. these things wouldn’t fit on that album, and i didn’t want them to get lost in the shuffle. so i thought i’d work on both albums at once.

 simple enough. i’ve done that sort of thing before.